LITTLE KNOWN CONCEPTS IN DEVELOPMENT SCIENCE

 These received wide publicity in the media, and have influenced doctors for this reason.
 If doctors actually understood how to use this test, they would not need many of their drugs and the entire structure of medical care would shift.

 1. The test must be run at a laboratory that does not wash the hair.
 Otherwise, the readings are much less accurate.

 2. The lab must be very careful as they perform the test, or it will not be accurate.
 For all these reasons, most labs cannot be trusted to do the test properly at this time (2016).

-For much more on this assessment method, please read Introduction To Hair Mineral Analysis on this site.
+For much more on this assessment method, please read Introduction To Hair Mineral Analysis and other articles on this site about this topic.

 1. The hair mineral readings must be graphed on a specific type of calibrated chart in order to visualize the 60 or more vector patterns.
 An example of this chart is the one used by Analytical Research Labs, Phoenix, Arizona, USA.

 2. Interpretation involves the method developed by Dr. Paul C. Eck.
 It is not a standard method of interpretation.
 It involves many of the poorly known concepts discussed in this article such as the stress theory of disease, metabolic types, yin and yang, and others.